swornimamishra/Guvi-Zen-Class-Database-Model/README.md

-Create a New Diagram:
+(A).Create a New Diagram:

-Click on the "Create New Diagram" button.
+(1).Click on the "Create New Diagram" button.
 Give your diagram a name, such as "Guvi Zen Class Database Model."
 Add Tables:

-Click the "Table" icon to add tables to your diagram.
+(2).Click the "Table" icon to add tables to your diagram.
 Name your tables to reflect the entities in your database model.
-Add Columns:
+(3).Add Columns:

 Inside each table, add columns to define the attributes of your entities.
 Specify the data type for each column (e.g., INT, VARCHAR, DATE).
 Indicate primary keys, foreign keys, and unique constraints.
 Establish Relationships:

-Use lines to connect tables and define relationships (one-to-one, one-to-many, many-to-many).
+(4).Use lines to connect tables and define relationships (one-to-one, one-to-many, many-to-many).
 Label the relationships to clarify their nature.
 Example Tables and Relationships for Zen Class Database

-Students Table
+(a).Students Table
 studentid (Primary Key, INT, AUTO_INCREMENT) studentname (VARCHAR(255)) mobilenumber (VARCHAR(255), UNIQUE)